 Walking towards the structure you will find an ancient rock

 that was constructed along with it.

-such as slightly off centered windows that were put in place to ward
+The structure is a small single story, 3-tiered stone structure that was constructed with western influence, and the guidance of the Hawaiians, such as slightly off centered windows that were put in place to ward off the Night Marchers.

 few walls remain in place along with the main doorway entrance, and a

+large rocks.
 Coral reef was melted down is this area, to create a mortar

 for the rock walls.

 This historical site, sacred or not, is one of the most impressive

 forgotten old structures on Oahu!
 It’s a simple ruin in an